On the asymptotic rate of convergence of Stochastic Newton algorithms and their Weighted Averaged versions: The stochastic Newton algorithm

 \section{The stochastic Newton algorithm}

 In order to lighten the notation, let us denote the Hessian of $G$ at the optimum $\theta$ by $H = \nabla^{2}G(\theta)$.
-As already mentioned in \cite{BGBP2019}, usual stochastic gradient algorithms and their averaged versions are shown to be theoretically efficient, but can be very sensitive to the case where $H$ has eigenvalues at different scales.
-With the aim of alleviating this problem, we first focus on the stochastic Newton algorithm (SNA).
+As already mentioned in \cite{BGBP2019}, the usual stochastic gradient algorithms and their averaged versions are shown to be theoretically efficient but can be very sensitive to the case where $H$ has eigenvalues at different scales.
+To alleviate this problem, we first focus on the stochastic Newton algorithm (SNA).